The Psychedelic Diaries, Vol VIII: Seven realizations from macrodosing

 As Cobb quips in Inception, “She was possessed by an idea, this one, very simple idea, that changed everything.”

-As with previous concepts, words often don’t do this justice.
+Words often don’t do this justice.
 Or perhaps the experiential knowledge of it just can’t be captured by the intellectualized concept.

 Nevertheless, here are seven: